JohnnyQu4037/cms/README.md

-Steps for homework 6:
+Steps for homework 7:

-1. restructuring the data model and change the app layout and bread crumbs base on it.
+1.